 Situated on an island in the heart of Lisburn city, Lagan Valley Island is one of Northern Ireland's premier venues.

 The building opened for business in March 2001 and was officially opened in November 2001 by Her Majesty the Queen.
-Lagan Valley Island has many functions; It is headquarters of Lisburn City Council and the facility is also a unique mix of civic, business and arts facilities - home to council offices, the Island Arts Centre, Council Chambers, a purpose built Conference Centre and Theatre, stunning wedding facilities and Lighters Restaurant.
+Lagan Valley Island has many functions; It is headquarters of Lisburn & Castlereagh City Council and the facility is also a unique mix of civic, business and arts facilities - home to council offices, the Island Arts Centre, Council Chambers, a purpose built Conference Centre, Theatre, and stunning wedding facilities